visualdiffer/visualdiffer.github.com/finder.md

 Add to the Finder context menu (under Services) a new menu item to allow file and folder comparison.

 ## [How to Install](#how_to_install)
-- On Lion or above double-click the "Compare with VisualDiffer.workflow" file
+Double-click the "Compare with VisualDiffer.workflow" file to install it.
-- On Snow Leopard you must manually copy the file `Compare with VisualDiffer.workflow` inside the directory `/Users/your account name/Library/Services`.
-If the directory `Services` doesn't exist you must create it.

 More details about installation are available <a href="https://github.com/visualdiffer/scripts/blob/master/installServices.md">here</a>.